Who doesn’t love this line from The Godfather? Classic. Who doesn’t love a good cannoli? Hmm, I’m not 100% on that one. Yet.

 – Push forms out of cannoli very gently, being careful not to break the shells as they are very delicate.
 DO NOT let the cannoli cool on the form, as you may never get it off without it breaking.
 Try to take it off while still hot.
 Hold it with a cloth in the center, and push the form out with a butter knife or the back of a spoon.

 – When adding the confectioner’s sugar to the filling..TASTE.
 You may like it sweeter than what the recipe calls for, or less sweet, so add in increments.

-- Fill cannoli right before serving!
-If you fill them an hour or so prior, you’ll end up with soggy cannoli shells.
+– Fill cannoli right before serving!
+If you fill them a half hour or so prior, you’ll end up with soggy cannoli shells.

-- If you want to prepare the shells ahead of time, store them in an airtight container, then re-crisp in a 350°F (176 °C) oven for a few minutes, before filling.
+– If you want to prepare the shells ahead of time, store them in an airtight container, then (if needed) re-crisp in a 350°F (176 °C) oven for a few minutes, before filling.

 – Practice makes perfect.
 My first batch of shells came out less than spectacular, and that’s an understatement.
 As you go along, you’ll see what will make them more aesthetically pleasing, and adjust accordingly when rolling.
 My next several batches turned out great.
 Don’t give up!!

 Gluten free cannoli recipe that looks great –

 http://www.youtube.com/results?search_query=cannoli&search_type=&aq=f – scroll through, loads of videos on the making of the shells. filling, etc. Mario Batali’s are particularly good.

 http://www.flickr.com/search/?w=all&q=cannoli&m=text – Loads of beautiful and unique cannoli photos along with the traditional.
 Great way to get some ideas for fillings and décor.